durufle/pyjlink/docs/installation.rst

 In order to use this library, the
 `J-Link Software and Development Pack <https://www.segger.com/downloads/jlink>`__ provided by SEGGER is required.
-Once you have a copy of the development pack, you can start using PyLink.
-PyLink will automatically find the library if you installed it using one of the installers available from SEGGER's site, but for best results, you should also do one of the following depending on your operating system:
+Once you have a copy of the development pack, you can start using PyJLink.
+PyjLink will automatically find the library if you installed it using one of the installers available from SEGGER's site, but for best results, you should also do one of the following depending on your operating system: